 The build quality is outstanding for its price and you get a multitude of features that are essential for a well-performing gas grill.

 What I like about this grill is that the side shelves have an integrated towel bar and tool hooks for your spatulas and tongs.

-At the top of my list is the Char-Broil Signature TRU-Infrared 325.
-For just under 300 dollars, you’re getting a grill that’s constructed of durable stainless steel and a 325 sq. inch of primary cooking space.
+At the top of my review list is the Char-Broil Signature TRU-Infrared 325.
+For under $500 dollars, you’re getting a 2-burner grill that’s constructed of durable stainless steel and a 325 sq. inch of primary cooking space.

 I personally like how the grill grates are porcelain coated as this helps prolong the lifespan of the grates and allows it to heat up evenly.